31st G8 summit: Priorities

 Traditionally, the host country of the G8 summit sets the agenda for negotiations, which take place primarily amongst multi-national civil servants in the weeks before the summit itself, leading to a joint declaration which all countries can agree to sign.

 As host, the UK stated its intent to focus this G8 meeting on the issues of global climate change and the lack of economic development in Africa.
 The British government set the priorities of supporting Africa's economic development (by agreeing to write off debts of the poorest countries, and to significantly increase aid) and of moving forward initiatives to research and combat global warming.

-Prime Minister Blair had planned to move beyond the Kyoto Protocol by looking at how to include key developing countries (India, China, Mexico, Brazil and South Africa) not included in it - principally by agreeing technology transfer of clean energy technologies in exchange for commitments on reduction of greenhouse gases.
-Other announced items on the agenda were counter-terrorism, non-proliferation and reform in the Middle East.
+Blair had planned to move beyond the Kyoto Protocol by looking at how to include key developing countries (India, China, Mexico, Brazil, and South Africa) not included in it – principally by agreeing technology transfer of clean energy technologies in exchange for commitments on reduction of greenhouse gases.
+Other announced items on the agenda were counterterrorism, non-proliferation, and reform in the Middle East.
 The summit was overshadowed, however, by bomb attacks in London on the second day of the conference.

 Aid to Africa and debt cancellation

 The traditional meeting of G8 finance ministers before the summit took place in London on 10 and 11 June 2005, hosted by Chancellor Gordon Brown.
-On 11 June, agreement was reached to write off the entire US$40 billion debt owed by 18 Highly Indebted Poor Countries to the World Bank, the International Monetary Fund and the African Development Fund.
+On 11 June, agreement was reached to write off the entire US$40 billion debt owed by 18 Highly Indebted Poor Countries to the World Bank, the International Monetary Fund, and the African Development Fund.
 The annual saving in debt payments amounts to just over US$1 billion.
 War on Want estimates that US$45.7 billion would be required for 62 countries to meet the Millennium Development Goals.
 The ministers stated that twenty more countries, with an additional US$15 billion in debt, would be eligible for debt relief if they met targets on fighting corruption and continue to fulfill structural adjustment conditionalities that eliminate impediments to private investment.
 The agreement, which required weeks of intense negotiations led by Brown, must be approved by the lending institutions to take effect.